Imperial County, California: History

 Imperial County was formed in 1907 from the eastern portion of San Diego County.
 The county was named for Imperial Valley.
 This had been named for the Imperial Land Company, a subsidiary of the California Development Company, which at the turn of the 20th century had claimed the southern portion of the Colorado Desert for agriculture.
 The Imperial Land Company also owned extensive lands in Mexico (Baja California).
 Its objective was to develop commercial crop farming.

 By 1910, the land company had managed to settle and develop thousands of farms on both sides of the border.
 The Mexican Revolution soon after severely disrupted the company's plans.
-Rival Mexican armies affiliated with different ethnicities killed nearly 10,000 farmers and their families in northern Mexico.
-Not until the 1920s was the other side of California in the United States sufficiently peaceful and prosperous for the company to earn a return for a large percentage of Mexicans.
-Some chose to stay and create roots in newly developed communities in the valley.
+Rival Mexican armies killed nearly 10,000 farmers and their families in northern Mexico.
+Many Mexicans did not feel it was safe to return until the 1920s; some chose to stay and establish roots in newly developed communities in the valley.

 During the Great Depression and the Dust Bowl, the county attracted migrating "Okies" from drought-ridden farms on the plains by the need of migrant labor.
 More prosperous job-seekers also arrived from across the U.S. in the 1930s and 1940s.
 American entry into World War II stimulated the growth of jobs and need to expanded agriculture, and the All American Canal was completed from its source, the Colorado River, to Imperial Valley from 1948 to 1951.
 By the 1950 census, more than 50,000 residents lived in Imperial County alone, about 40 times the population of 1910.
 Most of the population was year-round, but would increase every winter by migrant laborers from Mexico.
 Until the 1960s, the farms in Imperial County provided substantial economic returns to the company and the valley.

 During the Great Recession of 2008–11, El Centro had one of the highest unemployment rates (above 30–34%) in the U.S. In the early 2020s, Imperial ranks as one of California's poorest counties.
 It has a lower median household income than either the state or national medians.